AN INCLUSIVE NON-PROFIT IB WORLD SCHOOL

 Swimmer of the Month

-Congratulations to Talia Yun, our Swimmer of the Month!
+Congratulations to Jacob Z and Lisa Y, our Swimmers of the Month!

 GENERAL INFORMATION